a6a-aetheria/fromdir/README.md

 An interface with implementing traits for both pure and backed enums, which adds methods to convert cases to filesystem paths relative to the package root.

+Note: this is fresh, with only one consuming use case in a private project.
+It may not survive the continued refactoring of that codebase, as it may turn out to be more trouble than it is worth to use something like this.

+## Use Case
+When referring to files other than automatically loaded classes in the local file system we need to `__DIR__ . '/../config/handlers.php'` and similar.
+Is there a simple way to access files in the project root of the downstream project, the project which required our package?

+With `From`, resolving the path to the downstream project root is done with `From::___->dir()`.
+This enables library code to interact with files of the consuming package, especially configuration files, in a _relatively_ simple way.

 ## Usage
 >🎪 PHP does not allow us to extend an enum, so usage is a hoop to jump through.